toplan/react-hold/README.md

 - `width` (String|Number) [Optional]: The width of rectangle.
 - `height` (String|Number) [Optional]: The height of rectangle.
-- `align` (String) [Optional]: If you set a width(such as `300`) lower than the real width of original component, the rectangle will not fill in the full width, but you can use this prop to set the align.
+- `align` (String) [Optional]: If you set a width(such as `300`) lower than the real width of original component, the rectangle will not fill in the full area, but you can use this prop to set the alignment.
-Support `left`, `right`, `center`.
+Support `left`, `right` and `center`.
 Default `center`.

 ### Square